 Get quotes locked, not open-ended.
 If a contractor gives you a quote with a materials subject to change clause and no cap, push back.
 Ask for a fixed-price contract or a defined materials allowance with a ceiling.
 Open-ended material escalation clauses used to be minor boilerplate — right now they carry real risk.

-For context: we’ve been building in this city for over 50 years at LF Builders and lived through lumber shortages, housing booms, recessions, and supply chain crises.
-The current environment is manageable with good planning - but you want a contractor who’s on top of these details, not one who’s surprised by them at invoice time.
+We’ve been building in this city for over 50 years at LF Builders and lived through lumber shortages, housing booms, recessions, and supply chain crises.
+The current environment is manageable with good planning — but you want a contractor who’s on top of these details, not one who’s surprised by them at invoice time.

 If you’re working through a reno quote right now and want a second opinion on whether the materials line looks reasonable, drop your numbers in this thread.
 Happy to give a straight answer.